everloste/mc-project-search/README.md

 ### Results comparison
 Here is a comparison of the top results of this tool and the CurseForge and Modrinth websites.
-The searched term is **"minimap"** and no project type is set.
+The searched term is just **"decor"** and no project type is set.
 Modrinth's website does not have an option for searching all project types, so the shown screen is mods.

 I will make further adjustments as I work on the tool, but I think it's decent for now.